 Canada is proud of upholding the oldest continuous constitutional tradition in the world.
-Its form of government is constitutional monarchy where the Queen is the head of state, while the Prime Minister is the head of government.
-The Queen does not directly rule.
-She is represented by the governor general at the federal level, and by lieutenant governors in the provinces.
+Its form of government is a constitutional monarchy where the reigning British monarch (His Majesty King Charles III) is the head of state, while the Prime Minister is the head of government.
+The King does not directly rule.
+He is represented by the governor general at the federal level, and by lieutenant governors in the provinces.

 The government has three levels: federal, provincial, and municipal.
-The federal government is based in Ottawa and is headed by the Prime Minister.
+The federal government is based in Ottawa, headed by the Prime Minister.
 Provincial and territorial governments are headed by premiers, while municipal governments are led by mayors.